smithlabcode/dnmtools/documentation/docs/uniq.md

 ```txt
  -S, -stats
 ```

-Save statistics output file on duplication rates to a specific text file.
+Save statistics on duplication rates to this file.
+The statistics are not reported unless a file is specified here.

 ```txt
  -hist
 ```

-histogram output file for library complexity analysis.
+Output a histogram of duplication frequencies into the specified file for library complexity analysis.

 ```txt
  -s, -seq
 ```
 Use the sequences of the reads to distinguish duplicates.
 This is not often recommended.

 ```txt
  -A, -all-cytosines
 ```

-Use all cytosines when comparing reads based on sequence (default: CpG).
+Use all cytosines when comparing reads based on sequence (default: only use CpG sites).
+Only applies if `-s` (above) is used.

 ```txt
  -D, -disable
 ```

-Disable testing if reads are sorted by chromosome and position.
+Disable testing if the reads are sorted by chromosome and position.
 This can be faster and is fine if you know your reads are sorted.

 ```txt
  -s, -seed
 ```

-Random seed to choose which duplicated read to keep (default:
-408).
-Used for testing and reproducible results.
+Random number seed.
+Which read to keep, among duplicates, is chosen randomly (default: 408).
+This option is typically only used for testing.

 ```txt
  -v, -verbose
 ```
 Report more information while the program is running.